browserless/browserless/MIGRATION-2.0.md

 This, in combination with the past 5+ years experience in headless, means there's several things that are different in browserless 2.xx.
 Please refer to the above Table of Contents to find the most relevant information for your API, library or use-case.

+Finally, browserless does its best to be friendly and helpful by logging things like out-of-date parameters and configuration.
+Please be sure to read through logs when migrating existing workflows over and we'll continue to improve these messages as time goes on.

 # List of Major and Potentially Breaking Changes
 - Many docker environment variable changes (see below).
 - Drop support for DEFAULT_* arguments.